soodoku/ds/11_model_testing/model_testing.md

 		* Identify cases where the new model fails when the original model did not

 	* System Testing
+		* e.g., Testing using the serving API (and infra.) rather than offline testing
+		* also helps you test against 'real' data --- using the example from above (live API queries)

+	* Testing code (to speed up and improve development and ensure quality) vs. Testing functionality

 * Example: Sentiment Analysis
 	- Expectations
 		+ Invariance to 'small' changes
-			* Change in named entity
+			* Change in the named entity
-			* Replacing sentence with a semantically similar sentence
+			* Replacing a sentence with a semantically similar sentence
 			* Having a few typos, etc.
 			* Adding/Subtracting irrelevant neutral filler words
 		+ Expected directional changes